prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 **Software Application**: In enterprise integration, this translates to rigorous pattern selection.
 The Message Channel, Message Router, and Content-Based Router patterns from Hohpe and Woolf's *Enterprise Integration Patterns* succeed precisely because they resist the temptation to create bespoke integration logic for every use case.
 Instead, they provide reusable, composable building blocks.

-At Amazon, the "two-pizza team" rule and the mandate to write six-page narratives instead of PowerPoint decks both exemplify determined simplificationâ€”forcing clarity of thought and limiting coordination overhead.
+At Amazon, the "two-pizza team" rule and the mandate to write six-page narratives instead of PowerPoint decks both exemplify determined simplification, forcing clarity of thought and limiting coordination overhead.

 ### Rule 3: Understand the Matter Very Well